-Your vehicle may have a Talk/Mute button that can be used to interact with OnStar® Hands-Free Calling.
-See Audio Steering Wheel Controls on page 280 for more information.
+Your vehicle may have a Talk/Mute button that can be used to interact with OnStar Hands-Free Calling.
+See Audio Steering Wheel Controls on page 3-110 for more information.

-On some vehicles, you may have to hold the button for a few seconds and give the command "ONSTAR" in order to activate the OnStar® Hands-Free Calling feature.
+On some vehicles, you may have to hold the button for a few seconds and give the command "ONSTAR" to activate the OnStar Hands-Free Calling.

 On some vehicles, the mute button can be used to dial numbers into voicemail systems, or to dial phone extensions.
-See the OnStar® Owner's Guide for more information.
+See the OnStar Owner's Guide for more information.

-How OnStar® Service Works
+How OnStar Service Works

-In order to provide you with OnStar® services, your vehicle's OnStar® system has the capability of recording and transmitting vehicle information.
-This information is automatically sent to an OnStar® Call Center at the time of an OnStar® button press, Emergency button press or if your airbags or AACN system deploys.
+Your vehicle's OnStar system has the capability of recording and transmitting vehicle information.
+This information is automatically sent to an OnStar Call Center at the time of an OnStar button press, Emergency button press or if your airbags or AACN system deploys.
 The vehicle information usually includes your GPS location and, in the event of a crash, additional information regarding the accident that your vehicle has been involved in (e.g. the direction from which your vehicle was hit).
-When you use the Virtual Advisor feature of OnStar® Hands-Free Calling, your vehicle also sends OnStar® your GPS location so that we can provide you with location-based services.
+When you use the Virtual Advisor feature of OnStar Hands-Free Calling, your vehicle also sends OnStar your GPS location so that we can provide you with location-based services.

-OnStar® service cannot work unless your vehicle is in a place where OnStar® has an agreement with a wireless service provider for service in that area.
-OnStar® service also cannot work unless you are in a place where the wireless service provider OnStar® has hired for that area has coverage, network capacity and reception when the service is needed, and technology that is compatible with the OnStar® service.
+OnStar service cannot work unless your vehicle is in a place where OnStar has an agreement with a wireless service provider for service in that area.
+OnStar service also cannot work unless you are in a place where the wireless service provider OnStar has hired for that area has coverage, network capacity and reception when the service is needed, and technology that is compatible with the OnStar service.
 Not all services are available everywhere, particularly in remote or enclosed areas, or at all times.
+Location information about your vehicle is only available if the GPS satellite signals are unobstructed and available.